-BCcampus strives to ensure our events are as inclusive and universally accessible as possible.
-This page contains a list of our general accessibility practices and procedures.
-If you have a suggestion for how we can improve the accessibility of events hosted or sponsored by BCcampus, please contact us.
+We strive to make sure our events are as inclusive and accessible as possible.
+If you have a suggestion for how we can improve the accessibility of our events, please contact us.

 Accessible Practices and Procedures